Perl-Evozon/PearlBee/PEARLBEE_ON_HEROKU.md

     * `git add .`
 	* `git commit -m "deploying on heroku"`
 	* `git push heroku pb_on_heroku:master`
-13. Launch your app and login usage this credentials:
+13. Launch your app and then login with this credentials:
 	* `user = admin`
 	* `pass = password`